vubao2303/Password-Generator/README.md

 # Password Generator

-This profect focused on building a responsive and interactive website that  generate a password for user
+This profect focused on building a responsive and interactive website that  generate a random password for user.
+Password resutl must meet client's acceptance criteria such as: password length is  at least 8 characters and no more than 128 characters, users have the choice of upper case, lower case, numbers, and/or special characters.
+Handling input errors with alerts and conditional fucntion to ensure the most password generator

 ## Site Picture
 ![Site](./assets/password-generator-picture.png)